Sign Up

 Introduction

 Schizophrenia affects one percent of the population, with men and women equally affected.
-Men, on average, present earlier (late teens or early twenties) with the disease than women (late twenties or early thirties) (NIMH, 2019).
-Women tend to present with less severe symptoms, possibly because of the effect estrogen has on dopamine (Gogos et al., 2015).
+Men, on average, present earlier (in their late teens or early twenties) with the disease than women, who usually have presenting symptoms in their late twenties or early thirties (National Institute of Mental Health, n.d.).
+Women tend to present with less severe symptoms, possibly because of the effect estrogen has on dopamine (Brand et al., 2021).

 Schizophrenia adversely affects the lives of schizophrenic patients in many ways.
-About five percent of people with schizophrenia will commit suicide over their lifetime (Hor & Taylor et al., 2010).
+About five percent of people with schizophrenia will commit suicide, and up to 50 percent will attempt suicide over their lifetime (Berardelli et al., 2021).
 Patients with schizophrenia marry less frequently and have higher divorce rates.
-It is estimated that six percent of people with schizophrenia are homeless, another six percent live in jails/prisons, ten percent live in nursing homes, and another 20 percent live in supervised housing (Schizoprhenia.com, 2018).
-Individuals with schizophrenia have higher rates of other psychiatric conditions, including anxiety, depression and alcohol/substance abuse.
+It is estimated that six percent of people with schizophrenia are homeless, another six percent live in jails/prisons, ten percent live in nursing homes, and another 20 percent live in supervised housing (Schizophrenia.com, n.d.).
+Individuals with schizophrenia have higher rates of other psychiatric conditions, including anxiety, depression, and alcohol/substance abuse.

-Schizophrenia is associated with many costs to the health care system as it often presents early in life, has no cure, requires repeated interaction with the health care system, lifelong medications and frequent hospitalizations.
-Medications treating the disease do not cure it; they just manage the symptoms.
-Unfortunately, most individuals do not respond adequately to the current treatments available.
-An analysis showed that a patient with chronic schizophrenia has more than $15,000 in healthcare-related expenses yearly (Fischer & Buchanan, 2019).
+Schizophrenia is associated with many costs to the health care system as it often presents early in life, has no cure, requires repeated interactions with the health care system, lifelong medications, and frequent hospitalizations.
+Medications treating the disease do not cure it; they manage the symptoms.
+Unfortunately, most individuals do not respond fully to the current treatments available.
+A 2019 analysis showed that schizophrenia costs the United States $343.2 billion (Kadakia et al., 2022).
+Schizophrenia is an expensive disease, and optimal management is important to reduce healthcare costs and improve the lives of patients who suffer from the disease.

 Risk Factors

 Many factors put one at risk for schizophrenia, with family history being the greatest risk factor.
-While scientists have linked many genetic markers to schizophrenia, no specific genetic marker is directly linked (Fischer & Buchanan, 2019).
-If a first-degree relative has schizophrenia, the individual's lifetime risk is about 10 percent; if both parents are affected, the lifetime risk increases to 40 percent (Frankenburg, 2018).
+While many genetic markers are connected to schizophrenia, no specific genetic marker is directly linked.
+If a first-degree relative has schizophrenia, the lifetime risk is about 10 percent; if both parents are affected, the lifetime risk is 40 percent (Frankenburg, 2021).

-Pregnancy and birth complications may be linked to schizophrenia.
+Pregnancy and birth complications are linked to schizophrenia (Frankenburg, 2021).
 The mother's poor nutritional status during pregnancy has been connected to schizophrenia.
-Certain viral illnesses, such as influenza (during specific years), contracted by the mother during pregnancy, have also been coupled with schizophrenia.
-Obstetric complications are linked to schizophrenia (Frankenburg, 2018).
+Certain viral illnesses, such as influenza (during certain years), contracted by the mother during pregnancy have also been coupled with schizophrenia.
+A healthy pregnancy is linked to a lower incidence of the disease (Ursini et al., 2018).

 Pathophysiology

 Dopamine is not the only neurotransmitter responsible for the symptoms of schizophrenia.
-Other neurotransmitters are likely involved in the schizophrenic brain, including norepinephrine, serotonin, glutamine and gamma-aminobutyric acid (GABA).
-The NMDA receptor, a key target for glutamine on the neuron, is another abnormality in schizophrenia.
+Abnormalities in other neurotransmitters are likely involved in the schizophrenic brain, including norepinephrine, serotonin, glutamine, and gamma-aminobutyric acid (GABA).
+Dysregulation of the glutamate system, particularly the N-methyl-D-aspartate (NMDA) receptors, has also been implicated.
+Dysfunction in glutamate transmission is thought to underlie cognitive deficits and negative symptoms (Coyle et al., 2012).

 The key to finding adequate treatments for schizophrenia may be finding a treatment to target the diverse chemical pathology of the disease.
 A medication that can target elevated dopamine levels in one section of the brain, target low levels in another, and address all other chemical abnormalities is challenging for the scientific community.